princjef/mageutil/shellcmd/README.md

 func (c Command) Output() ([]byte, error)
 ```

-Output executes the command\, capturing its stdout and stderr into a \[\]byte\, which is returned when the command completes\.
+Output executes the command, capturing its stdout and stderr into a \[\]byte, which is returned when the command completes.

 ### func \(Command\) [Run](<https://github.com/princjef/mageutil/blob/master/shellcmd/shellcmd.go#L18>)